codesphere-cloud/next-js-public-roadmap/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with create-next-app.
+This public roadmap project was bootstrapped with create-next-app.
+It uses an SQLite database to store the items and votes.

+It showcases how to run next.js in a Codesphere workspace

-## Getting Started
+## Getting Started in Codesphere

+To run the development server:

+1. Run the ci prepare stage
+2. Run the ci run stage
+3. Open the deployment

+## Gettin Started Locally

-First, run the development server:
+To run the development server:

 ```bash
 npm run dev